nashville-software-school/client-side-mastery/book-6-honey-rae-repairs/chapters/HONEY_USE_EFFECT.md

 reportWebVitals();
 ```

-### Repairs Module
+### Customer List Module

-The **`Repairs.js`** module needs to remain open in your editor.
+The customer list module needs to remain open in your editor.
 While watching the video, you will need to make the appropriate changes to the code to make it work.

 > #### `src/components/Repairs.js`